AndnixSH/Cpp2IL-gui/README.md

   <a href=""><img src="https://img.shields.io/github/stars/YeetDisDude/Cpp2IL-gui?style=social"></a>
 </p>

+# Requirements
+- Windows x86_64/Linux x86_64/MacOS x86_64 & ARM64
+- GPU acceleration.
+Cpp2IL GUI won't run if your system runs in software acceleration due to missing GPU drivers

 # Usage
-1. Download the compiled executeable from the releases tab or download the scripts
+1. Download the standalone executeable from the releases tab or download/clone the repo
-2. Run the program

-# Note
+2. macOS and Linux: If you use standalone executeable, change the permission to 777: `chmod 777 Cpp2IL-GUI`
+3. Run the program by double click the file.
+If it does not run, try run from the Terminal: `./Cpp2IL-GUI`

+Note:
-Check the Cpp2IL Documentation first
+- Check the Cpp2IL Documentation first before using: https://github.com/SamboyCoding/cpp2il?tab=readme-ov-file#supported-command-line-option-listing
+- Drag and drop are not supported

 # How to compile
 I use Pyinstaller https://pyinstaller.org/en/stable/

 Install Pyinstaller on your favorite operating system then run `pyinstaller --onefile main.py`